 The National Coalition of Aviation and Space Education congratulates the Thompson’s as outstanding recipients for the prestigious Mervin K.Strickler Award.
 The award will be presented at the Fall Awards Program of the National Aeronautics Association in Washington D.C.

 DALLAS ISD PARTNERS WITH BLUE SKY EDUCATIONAL FOUNDATION AND FRONTIERS OF FLIGHT MUSEUM TO INTEGRATE SCIENCE OF FLIGHT INTO STEM CURRICULUM

-Dallas philanthropists Jim and Angela Thompson announce $1 million contribution to launch Blue Sky Educational Foundation to inspire students to pursue STEM careers.
+Dallas philanthropist Jim Thompson announce $1 million contribution to launch Blue Sky Educational Foundation to inspire students to pursue STEM careers.